Deepesh1357/hotstar-clone/README.md

 # hotstar-clone
-this is a clone of Disney Hotstar
+This is a clone of Disney Hotstar. first yoy need to downlaod all attached files